Vivekkumar0412/backgroundchanger/README.md

 # React + Vite
+# To copy the project simply do git clone and after that open it in vs code enter into the main folder open termainal and write npm insatll
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: